Language steering in latent space to mitigate unintended code-switching: Limitations

 \item \textbf{Dataset coverage.} Evaluation relies on Flores Plus and TED Talks (formal text).
 Conversational data, technical domains, and naturally occurring code-switching patterns are not tested.
-Artificial code-switching setup may not reflect real-world scenarios.
+Our artificial code-switching setup produces mid-sentence switches at fixed positions, which may not reflect the morphosyntactic boundaries where natural code-switching typically occurs.
+Evaluation on naturalistic code-switching corpora such as the LinCE benchmark~\cite{aguilar-etal-2020-lince} is an important direction for future work.